matthias-wyss/Wordle/README.md

 * Green : The letter is in the word and in the correct spot
 * Yellow : The letter is in the word but in the wrong spot
-* Grey : The letter U is not in the word in any spot
+* Grey : The letter is not in the word in any spot

 ### Author